 Read more and review the examples on this topic in our previous article

 «Communications is at the heart of e-commerce and community.» (Meg Whitman)

 Definition.
-Sales funnel (in other words — purchase funnel) is a technique which is deeply customer-focused and based on gradual involvement of a customer into the process that potentially gets finalized with the act of actual purchase.
-When this technique is applied, the customer moves through several stages of involvement providing him/her with necessary information about the product and benefits persuading to make a purchase.
+Sales funnel (in other words — purchase funnel) is a technique that is deeply customer-focused and based on the gradual involvement of a customer in the process that potentially gets finalized with the act of actual purchase.
+When this technique is applied, the customer moves through several stages of involvement providing him/her with necessary information about the product and benefits persuading them to make a purchase.

 — Introduction (Awareness).
-User gets the initial information about the product, its brand name and nature.
-In other words, user learns that the product or service exists on the market.
+User gets the initial information about the product, its brand name, and its nature.
+In other words, the user learns that the product or service exists on the market.

 — Education (Interest).
 User is provided with more detailed information about the features and benefits of the product or service that can potentially interest them and solve their problems.